sujon13/Authentication-and-user-management-used-jwt-/README.md

 ## Authentication and User Management

-This repository is a part of an Ecommerce website and a chat site.
+This repository is a part of an Ecommerce website and a Chat site [link](https://github.com/sujon13/Messenger).

 It is like a microservice for authentication, authorization and user management.